jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 How to get the list of Model Devices?
 +++++++++++++++++++++++++++++++++++++

-You will see that is not as simple as it seems.
+It's not as straightforward as it might seem at first glance.

-First, get your list of managed devices using:
+First, retrieve your list of managed devices by using:

 .. tab-set::